SMT-Friendly Formalization of the Solidity Memory Model: Evaluation

-We have manually developed a set of tests that try to capture the most interesting behaviors and corner cases of the Solidity memory semantics.
-The set is structured so that every target test behavior is represented with a test case checking the correctness of the behavior with assertions.
-The correctness of the tests themselves is determined by running them through the EVM with no assertion failures.
-Test cases are expanded to use all reference types and combinations of reference types.
-This includes structures, mappings, dynamic and fixed-size arrays, both single- and multi-dimensional.
 The tests are organized into the following classes.
 Tests in the \textsf{assignment} class check whether the assign statement is properly modeled.
 This includes assignments in the same data location, but also assignments across data locations that need deep copying, and assignments and re-assignments of memory and storage pointers.
 The \textsf{delete} class of tests checks whether the \codeintext{delete} statement is properly modeled.
 Tests in the \textsf{init} class check whether variable and data initialization is properly modeled.
 For variables in storage, we check if they are properly initialized to default values in the contract constructor.
 Similarly, we check whether memory variables are properly initialized to provided values, or default values when no initializer is provided.
 The \textsf{storage} class of tests checks whether storage itself is properly modeled for various reference types, including for example non-aliasing.
 Tests in the \textsf{storageptr} class check whether storage pointers are modeled properly.
-This includes checking if the model properly models storage pointers to various reference types, including nested types.
+This includes checking if the model properly treats storage pointers to various reference types, including nested types.
 In addition, the tests check that the storage pointers can be properly passed to functions and ensure non-aliasing for distinct parts of storage.